“I want to be more confident.”

 In a study published in the Journal of Applied Psychology, researchers divided 85 college students into two groups.
 The first group went through a goal-setting program to improve performance while the second group didn’t.
 They also made sure that the goals were clear and specific.

-After 4 months, they measured the performance of both groups and found that the goal-setting group showed a significant improvement in performance compared with the control group.
+After 4 months, they measured the performance of both groups and found that the goal-setting group showed a significant performance improvement compared with the control group.
 They also found that specific goals, in particular, were more effective than poorly defined “do your best” goals.

 Now if you’re ready to set personal development goals and want some ideas, below you’ll find a list of personal goals examples to achieve your personal goals.

 34 Personal Development Goals Examples